 I enjoyed everything about this novel.
 The dialogue, often filled with banter, added humour and a sense of camaraderie, but most memorable are the historical details that enriched it and transported me to Victorian England, into the everyday lives of the characters.
 George's games of cribbage with Cherry, his friend and fellow coachman, and the coach's guard tootling a few bars of a bawdy song, The Young Coachman, on his key-bugle when he realises that Sarah Chaplin is flirting with George, particularly spring to mind.
 Sue Millard also includes more serious issues in her tale, which reflect the attitudes and prejudices of the era.

-Coachman is a wonderful snapshot of life in Victorian England at a time of
+Coachman is a wonderful snapshot of life in Victorian England at a time

-of honesty, love and friendship!
+importance of honesty, love and friendship!
 Yvonne: Goodreads,

 Jan 02, 2017